chocolatey/choco-wiki/How-To-Setup-Internal-Package-Repository-Nexus.md

 A proxy repository will allow us to indirectly use the Chocolatey Community Repository as a feed for packages.
 As the connection goes through the proxy repository URL, Nexus will check whether the package requested is already stored locally.
 If it is, it will return that package to us directly with no connection being made to the Chocolatey Community Repository.
 If it doesn't have it, it will download the package from the Chocolatey Community Repository and then store it locally.
 The next time that package is installed or upgraded it will not have to go back to the Chocolatey Community Repository to retrieve it.

-To setup a Proxy Repository:
+To setup a Proxy Repository we can use the browser or use PowerShell and the Nexus REST API.
+Follow these steps if you wish to use the browser:

 1. Click the **Log In** button in the top right hand corner;
 1. If you have not changed the defaults then see [**Step 1: Change the Administrative Password and Email Address**](https://help.sonatype.com/repomanager3/installation/post-install-checklist) for the defaults. **If the repository will be used in production we strongly recommend you change your username and / or password.**;